-2.2 Re-registration
+2.2 Enrollment and Re-enrollment

-Continuity of Registration All students are required to either register in every semester (September, January, May) from the time of admission until the requirements of the degree have been met, or formally withdraw in accordance with regulation 2.5 below.
+2.2.1 Continuity of Registration All students are required to either register in every semester (September, January, May) from the time of admission until the requirements of the degree have been met, or formally withdraw in accordance with regulation 2.5 below.
+Students are required to pay minimum tuition fees (see Fees section).